Free Cleaning Checklist | Find a Certified Professional | Find CRI Certified Vacuums & Carpet Cleaning Products | ISSA Consumer Cleaning Resources

 Carpet Cleaning ABCs

 No matter what type of carpet you have, regular vacuuming is the single most important maintenance task you can perform.
 Grit and heavy soil particles have irregular shapes that become abrasive and saw away at the individual carpet fibers.
 Neglected carpeting wears out much more quickly than fibers that get regular attention.
 (This is why carpets in some offices and hotels look as good as they do for many years.)
-[Note: Ad links featured on this page are not affiliated with The Clean Trust and should not be considered a recommendation or endorsement by The Clean Trust.]
+[Note: Ad or content links featured on this page are not necessarily affiliated with IICRC (The cleantrust) and should not be considered a recommendation or endorsement by IICRC (The cleantrust)].

 article continues below ↓